SyedAhmedAliRaza/User-Management-REST-API/README.md

-# Project Description 9User-Management-REST-API) :
+# Project Description (User-Management-REST-API) :
 This is a simple REST API for managing user data, built with Node.js, Express.js, and SQLite.
 It allows you to perform CRUD operations (Create, Read, Update, Delete) on user records, which include id, name, email, and age.
 # How to Install and Run the Project :
 1.Clone the Repository :